sharmaprishita10/QueryCraft/README.md

 ## Getting Started

-Open the project folder and navigate to the `index.html` file to start the project.
+Navigate to the `index.html` file to start the project.

 ## Specification